 (g) Creditors and accruals

-The Company initially recognises creditors and accruals at fair value, subsequently the Company states these at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at cost.
+The Company initially recognises creditors and accruals at fair value.
+Subsequent to initial recognition, the Company states these at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at invoice amounts.